-Effective Date: 03-Jan-2023
+Effective Date: 12-May-2023

 Understanding your health record

 A record is made each time you visit one of our qualified clinical sites participating in a clinical research trial.
-Information about your examination and test results are recorded.
+Information about your examination and test results is recorded.
 These records provide information about your research visit pertaining to the applicable clinical study you have consented to participate in.

 Understanding what information is retained in your record, collected and how that information may be used or shared is defined in the associated clinical study informed consent document.

 IND is a HIPAA waived entity.
-The clinical sites involved in the PPMI study who are required to comply with HIPAA have their own policies available for review
+The clinical sites involved in the PPMI study who are required to comply with HIPAA have their own policies available for review.

 What data we collect